Rice University: Establishment and growth

 In 1911, the cornerstone was laid for the institute's first building, the Administration Building, now known as Lovett Hall in honor of the founding president.
 On September 23, 1912, the 12th anniversary of William Marsh Rice's murder, the William Marsh Rice Institute for the Advancement of Letters, Science, and Art began course work with 59 enrolled students, who were known as the "59 immortals," and about a dozen faculty.
 After 18 additional students joined later, Rice's initial class numbered 77, 48 male and 29 female.
-Unusual for the time, Rice accepted coeducational admissions from its beginning, but on-campus housing would not become co-ed until 1957.
+Rice accepted coeducational admissions from its beginning, but on-campus housing would not become co-ed until 1957.